 Hiking Baxter’s Hollow Wisconsin State Natural Area:

 We spent a chilly Saturday afternoon hiking Baxter’s Hollow.
 The hike took us just over 3 hours.
-I think we may take a little longer than most when hiking because of all the stopping I do to take pictures and enjoy the scenery.
+We may take a little longer than most because of all the stopping I do to capture pictures and enjoy the scenery.

 We parked on the north side of the trail and entered from Forest Drive.
-This is a hike out and back trail, I usually prefer a loop but sometimes turning around and going back the way we came can help me to see things differently.
+A hike out and back trail, I usually prefer a loop but sometimes turning around and going back the way we came can help me to see things differently.

-I think it could be very easy to lose sight of the trail, and possibly even get lost while hiking Baxter’s Hollow.
-There are signs on the tree’s letting you know which way to go but if you are not paying close attention you can easily miss one and be off the trail in a hurry.
+I think it could be easy to lose sight of the trail, and possibly even get lost while hiking Baxter’s Hollow.
+There are signs on the tree’s letting you know which way to go, but if you are not paying close attention, you can easily miss one and be off the trail in a hurry.

 We did a lot of stumbling along the way.

 The trail became more defined and seemed to even out a bit.

 I like this fallen tree.
 When it came down, it must have been covering the trail.
 Someone came in and split it up; I think it is beautiful.

 When we first hiked past this rock formation, I wanted to get a closer look.
 But some hikers were having a picnic lunch on top of it, and we didn’t want to disturb them.